This Is the Police: Story

 Jack then turns to his relationship with Lana Berman, a prosecutor who was raped by Rogers who wants to prosecute Jack on corruption charges.
 Despite Jack's attempts to explain things to her, he fails and they sever their relationship.
 Jack overdoses and is hospitalized from the stress of the events.
 His return to the police department reveals that an election has been going on and Chaffee plans on running for Mayor despite the likelihood of the results being rigged, as political tensions break Freeburg.

-Near the end of the 180 days, Boyd faces City Hall and must support one of two candidates to become the city's mayor - the incumbent Rogers, or campaigner Eugene "Robespierre" Chaffee.
+Near the end of the 180 days, Jack faces City Hall and must support one of two candidates to become the city's mayor – the incumbent Rogers, or campaigner Eugene "Robespierre" Chaffee.
 Rogers intends to rig the election, but Chaffee wants to overthrow him, creating a progressive Freeburg.
 However, Rogers promises Jack a chance to keep his career if he chooses to kill Chaffee instead.
 With few options left and wanting to keep his job, Jack works with one of them.
-On the day of the raid, Jack received news that his wife has passed away and he attempts to process the grief of being alone.
+On the day of the raid, Jack receives a phonecall from his missing wife, Laura.
+Jack attempts to maintain the conversation, but fails, resulting in Laura ceasing any contact with him once and for all.

-If sided with Rogers, Boyd storms Chaffee's restaurant and kills him.
-Boyd is still fired, but keeps all the money he earned over the course of the game.
+If sided with Rogers, Jack storms Chaffee's restaurant and kills him.
+He is still fired, but keeps all the money he earned over the course of the game.

-If sided with Chaffee, Boyd storms City Hall and Mayor Rogers is killed.
-Boyd will still be fired from his position, but receives money from Chaffee to last "the rest of your life" - one dollar.
+If sided with Chaffee, Jack storms City Hall and Mayor Rogers is killed.
+He will still be fired from his position, but receives money from Chaffee to last "the rest of your life" – one dollar.

 Going to his local club, he learns that his membership was permanently revoked and with no one left in the city who he trusts, Jack laments on the bitter defeat he has suffered.

 Development and release

 A Kickstarter page for This Is the Police was created in January 2015.
 The initial goal of $25,000 was surpassed, with a total of $35,508 being raised.

 Jon St. John, the voice actor behind Duke Nukem, portrays Jack Boyd, the protagonist of the game.

 This Is the Police was shown at the 2016 PAX East gaming convention.
 The game was planned for release on July 28, 2016, but was delayed five days due to a publisher error.

-THQ Nordic's European distributor Koch Media later confirmed that a port of This Is the Police would be coming to the Nintendo Switch.
-The Nintendo Switch version became available for download from the Nintendo eShop on October 24, 2017, and became available for retail on December 5, 2017.
+Nintendo Switch version became available for download from the Nintendo eShop on October 24, 2017, and became available for retail two months later on December 5.